LostArtefacts/TRX/README.md

 - fixed black screen flashing when navigating the inventory
 - fixed Lara pushing blocks through doors
 - fixed game audio not muting when game is minimized
+- fixed Lara switching to pistols when completing a level with other guns

 ## Showcase